 The US M&A project is lead by Summa Linguae’s co-founder Michal Butscher, who recently retired from his other operational functions at the company.

 Zdanowski acknowledges that finding a suitable target in the current very active M&A environment is no easy task: “If we’re not successful in acquiring a company, then maybe we will try and set up our own office and start from scratch.
-Will will see, we are still thinking about it.”
+We are still thinking about it.”

 Plunet, memoQ, SDL, and XTM